dataforseo/TypeScriptClient/docs/interfaces/ILocalPackSerpElementItem.md

 > `optional` **rating**: [`RatingInfo`](../classes/RatingInfo.md)

-Defined in: main.ts:32980
+Defined in: main.ts:32988

-the item’s rating
+the element’s rating
 the popularity rate based on reviews and displayed in SERP

 ***